nickfan/envoy-deployscript/README.md

 >envoy run deploy --branch=develop --env=development

-#### Working copy deploy

-if your remote server just have too small RAM to run `composer install` on your server (e.g some cheap VPS server instance) you could use `deploy_mix_pack` instead of `deploy` command.
->envoy run deploy_mix_pack

-The **deploy_mix_pack** task assume your local working copy have the same branch same env for remote deploy repo and you have `composer install` and optional `npm install` or `bower install` task done on your local working copy.
-( you could disable that `npm install` or `bower install` by comment out that line in Envoy.blade.php if you don't need/have npm/bower installed) then it will pack `vendor` and `node_modules` into deps.tgz and scp to the remote server to deploy to the target directory and git clone repo at remote server and deploy links and etc.

-#### Release and dependencies build and deploy from local

-if your remote server don't have access to your git repos or wouldn't be able to execute `composer install` successfully (e.g some internal web server got slow internet connection case composer install/update break down.)

->envoy run deploy_localrepo_install --branch=master --env=production

-The **deploy_localrepo_install** task will  clone repo locally and pack deps then scp to remote server and deploy links and etc. that will ONLY require your local server have access to remote server and git server.

 ### Rollback
 If you found your last deployment likely have some errors,you could simply run the rollback task on your local machine in the repository direcory